briananders/briananders.me/README.md

-##briananders.me
+##briananders.net

-This is the code that I use to run my personal website: http://www.briananders.me
+This is the code that I use to run my personal website: http://www.briananders.net

 ###To run the build: